Privacy & Cookies

 In general, you can visit our website without revealing any personal data about yourself.
 When you visit this website, we do not collect personal information about you unless you voluntarily submit the data using one of the forms on the website (referred to within this policy as ‘Registration Pages’) and give your consent to the collection and use of your personal data for the specified purposes.
 On these Registration Pages we may collect various pieces of your personal information that you provide including, for example, your name, address, email address and phone number.

-If you wish to disable this site’s cookies you can set your browser accordingly.
+disabled by changing your browser settings.
 Most browsers can be set to notify you when you receive a new cookie and how to disable cookies completely.
 The help menu of your web browser will be able to give you further details.
 Or visit www.aboutcookies.org for information about how you can control and delete cookies.